rcdexta/react-trello/README.md

 No new features will be added to this branch, only bug fixes and commits inline with `react-trello`

 For a react-trello-ts latest features see the main branch.

+### Releases

+The `v1` branch will be released as 1.x.x

+The main branch will be released as 2.x.x

 ## Getting Started